ProsperasTeam/sdk-dist/README.md

 int scorevalue = scoreObject.scorevalue;
 int uid = scoreObject.userid;
 ```

+## iOS
+1. Drag the SCSSDKiOS.xcframework folder from Finder where you downloaded it to the Frameworks folder in your XCode project.
+2. Add `import SCSSDKiOS` at the top of the .swift file where you will be calling the SCS SDK.
+3. Where you want to initiate metdata analysis, call one of the following functions depending on your needs:
+   a. `let sdk = await SCSSDKiOS.scoreRefOnly(scsapikey: "", scsurl: "")`
+   b. `let sdk = await SCSSDKiOS.score(scsapikey: "", scsurl: "")`
+4. Set the scsapikey to the SCS API Key that was provided to you by your SCS contact.
+Leave the SCS URL empty unless your SCS contact provides a different URL.

 ## SCSSDK
 Initializes the SCSSDK with base parameters for the mobile app using the SDK and the particular mobile device.